Haruko/PipeNetworkHighlighter/README.md

 ### TODO
  - [ ] Improve speed.
 (Currently starts to lag a little at ~500 entities on i7-2600k)
  - [ ] Figure out a way to get around boilers not giving a full list of neighbors.
+ - [ ] 1x1 pipes with the type "storage tank" are considered storage tanks when they should be pipes.
+Might have to make a patch for each mod for this one.

 ### Changelog
 - #### v0.3.3